 1. The best learning comes from purposeful planning

-Backward design answers how to design a course by helping course designers focus their efforts around the most impactful learning objectives.
+Backward design models how to create an online course effectively by helping course designers focus their efforts around the most impactful learning objectives.
 This intentionality helps course designers enhance what aligns with their goals and eliminate activities and assessments that veer from intended outcomes.
 The framework promotes structure without enforcing rigid systems.

 2. Consider prior knowledge and deepen skill sets